LegoLandon7/LegoBot/README.md

 # LegoBot
+-- CURRENT --

+I plan to do a super-clean of the code to make it more readable, easier to understand, and overall better. this will include more files, directories, methods, better commenting, imports, and everything else

+I also plan to add a fun command file for fun commands! these commands can be dumb games to little functions

 -- INFO --

 this bot is made by me 'cc_landonlego' however ive used chatgpt for a lot of help on this mainly as a learning tool